lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

           b.
 Click on ‘Health_Data_Sandbox.ipynd’ this is our demo code.

           c.
 Once you've opened our demo code, click on run in the top left corner and select run all cells.
-This will run the entire demo code
+This will run the entire demo code on your device.

 **For Setting up PowerBI**
 The following set of instructions have been grabbed from the official Microsoft store website: